 Introduction to StatefulSets

-Get introduced to StatefulSets in Kubernetes.
+Get an overview of StatefulSets in Kubernetes.

 In this chapter, we'll learn how to use StatefulSets to deploy and manage stateful applications on Kubernetes.